-Oral rehydration solution is recommended by the WHO and is widely available in the US without a prescription.
+Oral rehydration solution is recommended by the WHO and is widely available without a prescription.
 Most solutions come as powders that are mixed with tap water.
 An ORS packet is dissolved in 1 L of water to produce a solution containing the following (in mmol/L):

 Standard WHO ORS: Sodium 90, potassium 20, chloride 80, citrate 10, and glucose 111

 WHO reduced-osmolarity ORS: Sodium 75, potassium 20, chloride 65, citrate 10, and glucose 75

 ORS is effective in patients with dehydration regardless of age, cause, or type of electrolyte imbalance (hyponatremia Hyponatremia Hyponatremia is decrease in serum sodium concentration < 136 mEq/L (< 136 mmol/L) caused by an excess of water relative to solute.
 Common causes include diuretic use, diarrhea, heart failure... read more , hypernatremia Hypernatremia Hypernatremia is a serum sodium concentration > 145 mEq/L (> 145 mmol/L).
 It implies a deficit of total body water relative to total body sodium caused by water intake being less than water... read more , or isonatremia) as long as their kidneys are functioning adequately.